JeffinGBenny/Tech-Quiz--App/README.md

 bash
   cd Tech-Quiz--App

-open index.html with any browser
+Open index.html with any browser

-the quiz app will be available in the browser
+The quiz app will be available in the browser